Harrison Ford Video: Plane Misses Runway – Some Say Ford, 74, Should Stop Flying

 “I was aboard the plane and it crashed — I didn’t.”

-NBC News didn’t get a comment from Harrison on the latest melee, however, the publication notes that Ford is revered as an excellent pilot.
-That hasn’t stopped Harrison’s fans from making GIFs and memes like the following, relating Ford’s flying skills to his movie roles.
+NBC News didn’t get a comment from Harrison on the latest accident, however, the publication notes that Ford is revered as an excellent pilot.
+That hasn’t stopped Harrison’s fans from making GIFs and memes like the following relating Ford’s flying skills to his movie roles.

 #HarrisonFord narrowly avoids crashing into passenger jet while landing at California airport.
 Via Chris Trevas https://t.co/vjhczr0Po6 pic.twitter.com/qWPT566S7R